Digital Parenting

 Every app in this guide was evaluated on:

-1. Educational value — clear learning objectives aligned with preschool development goals 2.
-Age appropriateness — suitable for the recommended age range 3.
-Design quality — intuitive interface a young child can navigate 4.
-No manipulative mechanics — no loot boxes, limited in-app purchases, minimal addictive design 5.
+1. Educational value — clear learning objectives, not just flashy screens 2.
+Age appropriateness — actually suitable for tiny humans 3.
+Design quality — can a preschooler navigate it without calling for help every 30 seconds 4.
+No manipulative mechanics — no loot boxes, minimal in-app purchases, no addictive loops 5.
 Singapore relevance — bonus points for local curriculum alignment or bilingual support 6.
 Privacy — compliant with children's data protection standards

 Best All-Round Learning Apps